 - Future forecasts are fetched by this tool for up to 5 days.

 - It can show the weather summary of the current day.

 - This tool can detect the location automatically from the system info.

 - The news provided in this tool is relevant to your interest.

 WeGo is not a traditional graphical user interface.
 It shows the weather info in a different way.
 This tool uses the powerful terminal window of the Linux system for sowing the current weather info.
 Pretty cool, right?

 Since this tool runs on the terminal, it doesn’t use excessive system resources.
-The user interface is ASCII based.
-Hence, this tool formats and arranges the report in the ASCII encoding along with some emojis and icons.
+The user interface is ASCII-based.
+Hence, this tool formats and arranges the report in ASCII encoding along with some emojis and icons.

 Key Features of WeGo

 - The icons are beautifully generated with ASCII characters.

 - You can edit the config file for setting up your custom location via the terminal.